Maurice Gamelin: Second World War

 The German wing that attacked further south was able to cross the River Meuse faster than anticipated, aided by heavy Luftwaffe aerial bombardment.
 Although almost all the crossings over the Meuse were destroyed by the French, one weir 60 km north of Sedan had been left intact and was only lightly defended.
 It was thus quickly captured and exploited by the Germans.
 Meanwhile, French guns were ordered to limit their firing in case they ran out of ammunition.
 German Colonel-General Heinz Guderian disregarded his orders, and attacked aggressively on this front.
 In response, Gamelin withdrew forces in this area so that they could defend Paris, thinking this was the Germans' objective, rather than the coast.

 Believing that he had been betrayed rather than blaming his own strategy, Gamelin then sacked 20 of his front line commanders.

 Further north, the German forces led by Major-General Erwin Rommel kept advancing quickly as well, also against orders.
-He reached the sea to the west of the British Expeditionary Force, trapping the forces that had been sent into the Low Countries around Arras and Dunkirk.
-In moving from France to Belgium and then back to France, a substantial amount of the Allied armour was lost due to mechanical failure.
-The French and British could no longer launch a counterattack spearheaded by tanks and thus break out of encirclement.
+General Guderian's 19th Panzer Corps south of Rommel reached the English Channel to the west of the Allied forces and attacked up the coast, enveloping the French and British forces that had been sent into Belgium.
+The French and English forces had retreated south but were cut off from escape by the German encirclement.
+In moving from France to Belgium and then back to France, a substantial amount of the Allied armour was lost due to German air attacks and mechanical failure.
+The French and British could no longer launch a counterattack spearheaded by tanks and thus break out of the encirclement.
 The speed of this advance, German air supremacy, and the inability of the British and French to counter-attack undermined the overall Allied position to such a degree that Britain abandoned the conflict on the continent.
 338,226 men (including 120,000 French soldiers) withdrew across the English Channel during the Dunkirk evacuation.
 A second British Expeditionary Force, due to land in Normandy in mid-June, was cancelled.

 The Dutch surrendered within five days of being attacked, the Belgians in 18 days ("campagne des 18 jours"), and the French were left with only a rump of their former army to defend their nation.
 Gamelin was removed from his post on 18 May 1940 by Paul Reynaud, who had replaced Édouard Daladier as Prime Minister in March.
-The 68-year-old Gamelin was replaced by the 73-year-old Maxime Weygand, who crucially delayed planned counter-attacks before eventually launching them.
+The 67-year-old Gamelin was replaced by the 73-year-old Maxime Weygand, who crucially delayed planned counter-attacks before eventually launching them.